How to care for Porcellio hoffmannseggi (The Titan Isopod)

 Being bigger certainly has some advantages – slow and easy to spot, for starters.

 I have seen isopod keepers on Reddit express challenges with poor survivability and reproduction rates.
-But some key characteristics of this isopod species could be causing these discrepancies (that we’ll get into shortly).
+However, some key characteristics of this isopod species could be causing these discrepancies (that we’ll get into shortly).

 Container / Enclosure